 What Are Overvalued and Undervalued Stocks?

-When a stock is priced much higher than what should be its intrinsic value as calculated by its P/E ratio (usually considering long-term average P/E), it’s said to be overvalued.
+Typically, when a stock’s price is much higher than what should be its intrinsic value, as calculated by its P/E ratio (usually considering long-term average P/E), it is called overvalued.

 On the contrary, a stock with a significantly lower price than its intrinsic value is undervalued.